Kathleenmont/sequelizedBurger/README.md

 #### DEPENDENCIES

-mysql, express, and express-handlebars npm packages are required for this app.
+mysql2, express, express-handlebars, and sequelize npm packages are required for this app.

 #### GETTING STARTED